localstack/docs/content/en/aws/rds/index.md

 In order to use MSSQL databases, you need to explicitly accept the [Microsoft SQL Server End-User Licensing Agreement (EULA)](https://hub.docker.com/_/microsoft-mssql-server) by setting `MSSQL_ACCEPT_EULA=Y` in the LocalStack container environment.
 {{< /alert >}}

-The local RDS service also supports the [RDS Data API](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/data-api.html), which allows executing data queries over a JSON/REST interface.
-Below is a simple example that illustrates (1) creation of an RDS database, (2) creation of a SecretsManager secret with the DB password, and (3) running a simple `SELECT 123` query via the RDS Data API.
+The local RDS service also supports the [RDS Data API](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/data-api.html), which allows executing data queries against RDS clusters over a JSON/REST interface.
+Below is a simple example that illustrates (1) creation of an RDS cluster, (2) creation of a SecretsManager secret with the DB password, and (3) running a simple `SELECT 123` query via the RDS Data API.
 {{< command >}}
-$ awslocal rds create-db-instance --db-instance-identifier db1 --db-instance-class c1 --engine postgres {
+$ awslocal rds create-db-cluster --db-cluster-identifier db1 --engine aurora-postgresql --database-name test {
-    "DBInstance": {
+    "DBCluster": {
         ...
-        "Endpoint": {
+        "Endpoint": "localhost:4510",
-            "Address": "localhost",
-            "Port": 4513  # may vary
+        "Port": 4510,  # may vary
-        }
+        "DBClusterArn": "arn:aws:rds:us-east-1:000000000000:cluster:db1",
         ...
     }
-    ...
 }

 $ awslocal secretsmanager create-secret --name dbpass --secret-string test {